ipfs/specs/src/ipns/ipns-record.md

 }
 ```

-#### Record Creation: V1+V2 with Legacy V1 Signature
+#### Record Creation with Legacy SignatureV1

 :::warning

 Fields related to `signatureV1` has been deprecated since 2021.
 V1 signatures are no longer used during record validation.

-However it may be necessary to create a V1+V2 record that allows legacy
+However, it may be necessary to create a V2+V1 record that allows legacy
 software to use IPNS to upgrade itself to the latest version which supports V2
 signatures.
 In such case, follow the steps below.